edoardomanieri/password-manager/README.md

 # BetterPass Website

-## A WebApp to safely store all your passwords and retrieve them by just remembering the main one.
+## A WebApp to safely store all your passwords.
 <br />

 ## Check it out at [https://www.betterpass.me/](https://www.betterpass.me/) (currently not online)